 - Wear comfortable clothing.
 You may be sore from the surgery or have bandages that cover incisions, so wear loose and comfortable clothes.

 - Be prepared for side effects.
-Ask your physician anesthesiologist or surgeon what type of pain or soreness to expect and how best to treat it.
-Physician anesthesiologists are specialists in controlling pain and can advise you on prescription and over-the-counter medications, as well as ways to manage pain without drugs.
-The physician anesthesiologist can also help if you have nausea or vomiting, which some patients experience for a few hours or days after surgery and anesthesia.
+Ask your anesthesiologist or surgeon what type of pain or soreness to expect and how best to treat it.
+Anesthesiologists are specialists in controlling pain and can advise you on prescription and over-the-counter medications, as well as ways to manage pain without drugs.
+The anesthesiologist can also help if you have nausea or vomiting, which some patients experience for a few hours or days after surgery and anesthesia.

 Although outpatient surgeries may not be for medical emergencies and are often less complex than surgeries requiring an overnight hospital stay, it’s still important to do your homework to make sure you’re getting the best care.

 - What are the qualifications of the surgeon and other medical staff?
 Ask about the qualifications and experience of the physician leading your care to make sure he or she is certified to perform the procedure.
 Those who are qualified have special training and have passed exams given by a national board of surgeons.
 Also ask your surgeon about his or her record with the specific procedure you’re having, and about successes and complications.

 Be sure the nurses and other clinical staff who support the surgeon are also experienced with the procedure and have the appropriate medical education and training.

 - Who is providing and monitoring the anesthesia?
 Be sure an anesthesiologist is leading your anesthesia care, especially if you are having general anesthesia or sedation.
 An anesthesiologist also can make sure you get the most effective pain management after your procedure.